Granulate/gprofiler/CONTRIBUTING.md

 git clone --recursive https://github.com/granulate/gprofiler
 ````

+Make sure to clone in `--recursive` mode!
+The project uses submodules.
+If you didn't clone recursively, run `git submodule update --init`.

 This will clone the complete source to your local machine.
 Navigate to the project folder
 and install all needed dependencies with:
 ````bash